Selling final expense insurance CAN be a lucrative and rewarding career.

 I hope you enjoyed my article on selling final expense insurance.

-I train new and experienced agents how to sell final expense in my national insurance agency, with the goal of helping you learn the art of selling final expense insurance.
+I train new and experienced final expense insurance agents how to sell final expense in my national insurance agency, with the goal of helping you learn the art of selling final expense insurance.

 Also, if you’re looking for in-depth insurance training, check out my 3 best-selling insurance sales books, including “The Official Guide To Selling Final Expense Insurance.”